Managing DNS Zones

 In other words, a DNS zone is where all DNS records are kept - it is where you tell to what IP a (sub)domain should point, which is the mail server handling the mail for the domain, etc.

-To add a DNS zone, click the Add a DNS Zone button, type the IP to which the domain should resolve (usually the primary IP of the VPS, but it could be a secondary IP as well) and the domain itself:
+To add a DNS zone, click the Add a DNS Zone button, type the IP to which the domain should resolve (usually the primary IP of the Cloud, but it could be a secondary IP as well) and the domain itself:

 Click Add Zone to create the zone on the server.